1 Part Course |

 Experience

-Our takeover corporate finance course trainer is a UK corporate finance adviser with broad experience in UK equity market regulation.
-Following a career in the City advising major European companies, for over 10 years now, he has been presenting corporate finance training courses on takeovers, London listings and other UK market regulations, as well as providing independent corporate finance advice and assistance to clients and professional firms.
+Leading this introductory session is a UK corporate finance adviser with broad experience in UK equity market regulation.
+Following a career in the City advising major European companies, he has been presenting corporate finance training courses on takeovers, London listings and other UK market regulations for over a decade.
+He also provides independent corporate finance advice and assistance to clients and professional firms.

-After graduating in modern languages from Downing College, Cambridge, he qualified as a chartered accountant with Price Waterhouse.
+After graduating in modern languages from Downing College, Cambridge, this expert qualified as a chartered accountant with Price Waterhouse.

-He then spent three and a half years working at S. G. Warburg advising on a wide range of corporate finance transactions before joining Paribas in London, where he spent the next fourteen years becoming a director and head of cross-border corporate finance.
-Following this, he spent two years in the London office of Mazars, where he was a partner in charge of international corporate finance.
+From here, he spent three and a half years working at S. G. Warburg, where he advised on a wide range of corporate finance transactions before joining Paribas in London.
+He spent the next fourteen years becoming director and head of cross-border corporate finance.
+Following this, he spent two years in the London office of Mazars as a partner in charge of international corporate finance.

-During this period in the City, he gained extensive corporate finance experience and worked with corporate clients from many countries, in particular from the UK and France.
-He is fluent in French and spent two years working in the head office of Paribas Paris.
+Whilst in the city, he gained extensive corporate finance experience, working with corporate clients from many countries, in particular the UK and France.
+Fluent in French, he spent two years working in the head office of Paribas Paris.
 He has advised on a wide range of complex UK transactions, both medium-sized and large, including public takeovers, restructurings, privatisations, private acquisitions and sales, listings and equity and equity-linked issues.

-During the last ten years, he has produced and delivered many corporate finance training courses, in particular specialising in the development of the Takeover Code and takeover tactics and stock market regulation for companies quoted in the UK, including the Listing Rules, the Disclosure and Transparency Rules and the Prospectus Rules.
+Over the last decade, this expert has produced and delivered many corporate finance sessions and specialises in the development of the Takeover Code and tactics, including stock market regulation for companies quoted in the UK, including the Listing Rules, the Disclosure and Transparency Rules and the Prospectus Rules.

 Previous Deals